DmitrySemikin/das-dir-diff-j/README.md

 **There is nothing to use in this project yet!**

 TODO:
+* Next steps:
+  * Use parameter files - yaml?
+  * Support "exclude directories" (or handle exception "access denied")
+  * Compare two files with the lists.
 * Compare directory files including contents (md5)
   * Done: Create implementation, which goes through the directory files, calculates their MD5 sums and stores them into text file.